radar/ryanbigg.com/_posts/2010-06-07-bridging-the-gap.markdown

 title: Bridging the Gap
 wordpress_url: http://ryanbigg.com/?p=1010
 ---
-<strong>The question is: How do we bridge the gap between “newbie” and “experienced” in such a way that we won’t suffer the talent drought we are currently facing.
+<strong>The question is: How do we bridge the gap between "newbie" and "experienced" in such a way that we won't suffer the talent drought we are currently facing.
 What are your thoughts as to how we can fix this?</strong>

 <small>This post was intended as a script for a videocast, but I'm a horrible actor.</small>